justSmil3/nidaqmx-experiment-tool/README.md

 # INFORMATION
 this is a work in progress project, all content is subject to change

+The current version still is a bit laggy performance wise

 # INSTALlATION

 ## Step 1: